 - A letter from your CGS or Vanier CGS research supervisor detailing their support for your research study period abroad and confirming that your proposed research aligns with the research from your CGS award (maximum one page) with original signature.

 - A letter from your host supervisor detailing their support for your research study period abroad and the resources they have available (financial [if any], supervision time, equipment, library access, etc.) to support your planned research activities (maximum one page)

-Applications and letters can be sent to graduatefunding.gps [at] mcgill.ca
+Applications and letters (directly from supervisors) can be sent to graduatefunding.gps [at] mcgill.ca